This Is A Pivotal Day

 You can find out whether you’re having a Saturn transit by peeking at your chart.
-This year Saturn is covering the space from 27 degrees of Virgo to 4 degrees of Libra.
-It will affect you if you have any planet in the space from 27 to 29 degrees of any of the four Mutable signs (Pisces, Gemini, Virgo, Sagittarius).
-It will also affect you if you have any planet in the space from 0 to 4 degrees of any of the four Cardinal signs (Aries, Cancer, Libra, Capricorn).
+This year Saturn is covering the space from 10 to 17 degrees of Libra.
+It will affect you if you have any planet in the space from 10 to 17 degrees of any of the four Cardinal signs (Libra, Capricorn, Aries, Cancer).

 If you don’t have your chart, or don’t know how to read your chart, you might want to order your own personal Astrology Chart Decoder.
 This is a special tool I’ve invented that puts your chart’s details into English, instead of astrology symbols.
 Your Decoder tells you where every planet in your chart is located: the sign it’s in, the house it’s in and the exact degree it occupies.
-When you’ve got your Decoder in front of you, check to see if you have anything at all in 27, 28 or 29 degrees of Pisces, Gemini, Virgo or Sagittarius.
-Also check to see if you have anything at all in 0, 1,2, 3 or 4 degrees of Aries, Cancer, Libra or Capricorn.
+When you’ve got your Decoder in front of you, check to see if you have anything at all in 10 to 17 degrees of Libra, Capricorn, Aries or Cancer.
 If you do, you are definitely having a Saturn transit this year.
 And knowing that gives you a chance to understand the change you’re involved in and to make use of the pressure, instead of feeling overwhelmed by it.

 “How long does it last?”